Before the test

 What should I do if I feel anxious about sitting the test?

-If you are experiencing anxiety about the requirement to sit the test, you are advised to contact your higher education provider for support.
+If you are experiencing anxiety about the requirement to sit the test, you are advised to contact your higher education provider for support prior to submitting your test registration.